 The Genussmeile is an event which takes place every fall in the Thermenregion Wienerwald, an area south of Vienna.
 On that event one can walk along a wining and dining trail right in the vineyards between Mödling and Bad Vöslau.

-An interesting way to learn about the former town wall of Wiener Neustadt.
-At the Reyergasse 10 I saw this mural depicting the walls around the city.
-Some parts are still to see.
-E.g. the Reckturm Tower dating back to 13th century is placed at the north-western corner of the city.
+This is a clever way to learn about the former town wall of Wiener Neustadt.
+At Reyergasse 10, I saw this mural depicting the walls around the city.
+Some parts of the walls are still visible.
+E.g. the Reckturm Tower dating back to the 13th century is placed at the north-western corner of the town.